 Cocktails with a Curator the book doesn’t re-create the experience of the video series, but it does make a nice complement to its illustrious predecessor.
 I appreciate having all the information from the series in a format that is easy to absorb and refer back to.
 The book would be a great holiday gift for an art lover and a good companion alongside which to revisit favorite episodes and artworks.
 For maximum enjoyment, read it in small doses, taking the time to explore a few artworks whenever the mood strikes rather than binging in long sittings.

-The 272-page Cocktails with a Curator will be released on October 4, 2022.
-It costs $39.95 ($31.96 for Frick members) and is currently available for pre-order on the Frick’s website.
-After the release, it will also be on sale in the gift shop at the museum’s temporary home, Frick Madison.
+The 272-page Cocktails with a Curator is available on the Frick’s website and through Amazon, as well as in the gift shop at the museum’s temporary home, Frick Madison.
 Meanwhile, Cocktails with a Curator the video series is available to watch at any time for free on YouTube.
 The Frick also produced another web series, Travels with a Curator, around the same time.
 Though not as popular or long-running as Cocktails, I still think it’s well worth a watch and often covers related topics.

 Many thanks to The Frick Collection’s communications department for allowing me to read and review Cocktails with a Curator in advance of its release.

 As an Amazon Associate I earn from qualifying purchases.
 However, I only recommend books that I have personally read and enjoyed.